Shopping Cart

-When using tape to treat plantar fasciitis, the first thing to consider is the application area.
-A typical Rocktape application runs from the posterior heel to the metatarsal heads.
-The length of the application varies by individual, but the tape should cover the area from the posterior heel to the metatarsal head.
-The tape can be applied once daily or as needed depending on severity of plantar fasciitis.
+When it comes to using tape for plantar fasciitis treatment, one important aspect to think about is where to apply it.
+Generally, a standard Rocktape application starts from the back of the heel and extends to the metatarsal heads.
+The length of the application may differ for each person, but it should at least cover the area from the back of the heel to the metatarsal head.
+The tape can be applied once a day or as necessary, depending on the severity of the plantar fasciitis.

 Kinesiology tape